guangchen811/guangchen811.github.io/content/LLM/KG_and_LLM.md

 In summary, building a knowledge graph is a complex process involving various stages, each with its specific role and importance.
 The result is a powerful tool that significantly improves our ability to search for, understand, and infer knowledge.

-Large language models (LLMs) have shown great success in many NLP tasks, including question answering, text generation, and so on.
-However, accuracy, consistency, and explainability of LLMs often hinder their application in many real-world scenarios.
-To tackle these problems, researchers have proposed numerous methods to enhance these abilities of LLMs.
-One of the most promising approaches involves the integration of LLMs with knowledge graphs (KGs), a high-quality structured knowledge source with reasonable explainability.
-Interestingly, LLMs can also contribute to improving the quality of knowledge graphs.
-In this blog, we will delve into the mutual reinforcement between LLMs and KGs.

 ## Language Model

 Contrasting knowledge graphs, large language models (LLMs) harness neural networks to model knowledge.
 The GPT series, a transformer-based language model, is among the most renowned LLMs.
 Let's delve into the training process of the GPT series.